1940 United States presidential election in Vermont

-However 1940 would prove to be Roosevelt's high point in Vermont, and in New England as a whole, even as the rest of the nation shifted toward the GOP.
-Roosevelt improved on his previous showings in Vermont, coming within just under 10 percentage points of winning the state, the only time he ever got within single digits of a Republican opponent in the state.
-The results in Maine, the only state to have joined Vermont in voting Republican in 1936, showed a similar but even more dramatic swing toward FDR, with Willkie only holding onto Maine by a narrow 51–49 margin.
-Roosevelt's gain in Vermont and other New England states, in an election when Willkie carried almost seven hundred counties that the President had won during his landslide four years beforehand, was due to support in the region for helping Britain and France during World War II.
-Vermont was one of five states that swung more Democratic compared to 1936, alongside New Hampshire, Rhode Island, Maine, and North Carolina.
+However, 1940 would prove to be Roosevelt's high point in Vermont, and in New England as a whole, even as the rest of the nation shifted toward the GOP.
+Roosevelt came within just under 10 percentage points of winning the state, the only time he ever got within single digits of a Republican opponent there.
+The results in Maine, the only state to have joined Vermont in voting Republican in 1936, showed a similar but even more dramatic swing toward Roosevelt, with Willkie holding onto Maine by a narrow 51–49 margin.
+Roosevelt's gain in Vermont and other New England states, in an election when Willkie carried almost 700 counties that the President had won during his landslide four years beforehand, was due to support in the region for helping Britain and France during World War II.
+As a result, Vermont became one of five states that shifted left from 1936, alongside Maine, New Hampshire, North Carolina, and Rhode Island.

-Whereas Vermont had been the most Republican state in the union in the 1930s, a strong swing against Roosevelt in the Midwest pushed Vermont into being only the fifth most Republican state after South Dakota, Nebraska, Kansas and North Dakota, although it still registered as a strong twenty percent more Republican than the national average.
-Willkie carried ten of the state's 14 counties, breaking 60% in 6.
-However, the three northwestern counties of Vermont had been Democratic enclaves in an otherwise Republican state throughout the 1930s and 1940s, and Roosevelt once again won Chittenden County, Franklin County and Grand Isle County for the Democrats.
-Roosevelt also managed to carry for the first time rural Essex County in the northeast of the state, being the first Democrat to do so since Martin Van Buren in 1836.
+Whereas Vermont had been the most Republican state in the union in the 1930s, a strong swing against Roosevelt in the Midwest pushed Vermont into being only the fifth-most Republican state after South Dakota, Nebraska, Kansas, and North Dakota, although it still registered as a strong twenty percent more Republican than the national average.
+Willkie carried ten of the state's 14 counties, breaking 60% in six of them.
+However, Roosevelt carried Vermont's three northwestern counties of Chittenden County, Franklin County, and Grand Isle County, all of which were Democratic enclaves in an otherwise Republican state throughout the 1930s and 1940s.
+Roosevelt also managed to carry for the first time rural Essex County in the northeastern portion of the state, being the first Democrat to do so since Martin Van Buren in 1836.